-Officially, it's still on track to be released to manufacturing (RTM) in the third quarter, and Microsoft officials say nothing has changed on that front.
+Officially, it's still on track to be released to manufacturing in the third quarter and Microsoft officials say nothing has changed on that front.
 But some say they won't be surprised if the RTM actually slips again into the fourth quarter.

-"The rumors I hear still say August or September," said Andrew Brust, when he was posed the question at last month's NYC .NET User Group meeting in New York.
-Brust is chief of new technology at twentysix New York and founder of the NYC .NET User Group.
-But, he added, "my gut [feeling], just judging by the stability of the latest CTP, is that it's going to get pushed back another quarter."
+"The rumors I hear still say August or September," says Andrew Brust, chief of new technology at twentysix New York and founder of the NYC .NET User Group, answering a question at last week's meeting in New York.
+But "my gut, just judging by the stability of the latest [community technology preview] is that it's going to get pushed back another quarter."

-"It's all just gut and feel, [but] I do think they'll make it out this year.
-The name compels them to do so," Brust told the group of about 100 developers.
+"It's all just gut and feel, I do think they will make it out this year, the name compels them to do so," Brust told the group of about 100 developers.

-Feeding the speculation that SQL Server 2008 may slip is the number of bugs that still exist and the time developers need to test some of the new features that are slowly being added to the community technology previews (CTPs), says Joshua Jones, principal of Denver-based Consortio Services LLC, in an e-mail.
+Feeding the speculation that it may slip is the number of bugs that still exist and the time developers need to test some of the new features that are slowly being added to the CTPs, said Joshua Jones, principal of Denver-based Consortia Services, in an e-mail to me.

-"If we can't thoroughly test the features, a lot of us are going to be reluctant to endorse the features or implement the features in our own environments," Jones says.
+"If we can't thoroughly test the features, a lot of us are going to be reluctant to endorse the features or implement the features in our own environments," Jones said.

-"Additionally, there have been plenty of bugs and a lack of documentation around some new features that make us think we might be running into potential show-stoppers," he adds.
-"Of course they could, at the last minute, remove 'incomplete' features from the RTM and make them available in SP1 for SQL 2008, a la database mirroring in SQL 2005."
+"Additionally, there have been plenty of bugs and a lack of documentation around some new features that make us think we might be running into potential showstoppers," he added.
+"Of course, they could, at the least minute, choose to remove 'incomplete' features from the RTM and make them available in SP1 for SQL 2008 (a la database mirroring in SQL 2005)."

-Francois Ajenstat, Microsoft's director of SQL Server marketing, didn't respond to an e-mail.
-But a Microsoft spokesperson says SQL Server 2008 is scheduled to RTM in the third quarter, and says to report any bugs so they can be fixed.
+Francois Ajenstat, Microsoft's director of SQL Server marketing did not respond to an e-mail, but a spokesman says SQL Server 2008 is scheduled to RTM in the third quarter.
+Regarding any bugs, he aptly says do make sure to report them all so they can be fixed.